Fuller Theological Seminary is committed to the following principles:

 Faculty members are responsible for safeguarding the academic freedom of their students to learn by encouraging free inquiry into controversial issues, presenting alternative viewpoints, refraining from undue influence of the process of learning, taking dissenting student opinion seriously, and offering a forum for discussion.

-The Joint Faculty of Fuller Theological Seminary has adopted the following statement recommending the use of nondiscriminatory language by all members of the seminary community as a reflection of its commitment to diversity, equity, and inclusion.
-Fuller has adopted the statement to be consistent with the seminary's clear commitment to the full equality of women and men and to the training of women as equal partners with men for all areas of Christian ministry, and to diversity, equity, and inclusion.
+The Joint Faculty of Fuller Theological Seminary has adopted the following statement expecting the use of nondiscriminatory language by all members of the seminary community as a reflection of its commitment to diversity, equity, and inclusion.
+Fuller has adopted the statement to be consistent with the seminary's clear commitment to the full equality of women and men and, to the training of women as equal partners with men for all areas of Christian ministry, and to diversity, equity, and inclusion.

 As members of the Joint Faculty of Fuller Theological Seminary, we are committed to the use of nondiscriminatory language in all areas of the community's life.
 We recognize that many women and men no longer find "man," "men," and "mankind" acceptable as generic terms.
 We understand that such exclusive language, though once normative in our speaking and writing, now tends increasingly to alienate a substantial group of people.
 We wish to challenge patterns of language that may be doing harm even when harm is inflicted unconsciously and without intention.
 As Christians desiring to support human equality, we intend to avoid exclusive language which might express or encourage discrimination within the Church or society.
 We pledge ourselves as faculty and expect students, staff members, and administrators/managers to use language which includes women and men of all races and ethnicities in all our teaching, writing, witness, and worship and the use of nondiscriminatory language, in general.

 Policies Governing Classroom Procedures